JANUARY

 International Day for Tolerance (UNESCO 28 C/Resolution 5.61; A/RES/51/95)

-November 16th is the International Day for Tolerance, an event that the United Nations has sponsored every year since 1995.
-The purpose of the day is to encourage worldwide tolerance of people who may be of different races, genders, sexual orientations, religions, socioeconomic backgrounds and levels of ability.
+November 16th is the International Day for Tolerance, which the United Nations has sponsored every year since 1995.
+The purpose of the day is to encourage worldwide tolerance of people of different races, genders, sexual orientations, religions, socioeconomic backgrounds, and levels of ability.

 World Philosophy Day (UNESCO 33 C/Resolution 37)